This Old Fashioned Potato Salad is mayo-free and flavor-packed—tender potatoes tossed in a tangy vinegar dressing you’ll want on repeat.

 - Remove from refrigerator and use a butter knife to remove the skin

-- Dice the potatoes in bite size pieces and place in mixing bowl
+- Dice the potatoes in bite-sized pieces and place in mixing bowl

-- Slice the green onion in ⅛ inch slices and add.
+- Slice the green onion in ⅛" slices and add.

 - Add remaining ingredients and mix thoroughly until well mixed

-- Transfer to an air tight container and place in the refrigerator for at least an hour but up to 6 days
+- Transfer to an air tight container.
+Place in the refrigerator for at least an hour (up to 6 days).

 - Serve and Enjoy.